#Sandbox

 |---|---|---|

-env_vars | object | Environment variables |
+env_vars | object | Sandbox-level default environment variables for new procd-managed processes |

 ttl | integer | Time to live in seconds (soft limit, triggers auto-pause; default: 0, disabled) |

-hard_ttl | integer | Maximum lifetime in seconds (hard limit, triggers deletion; default: 0, disabled) |
+hard_ttl | integer | Hard runtime lifetime in seconds (cleans compute while preserving sandbox identity and services; default: 0, disabled) |

 network | object | SandboxNetworkPolicy.
-Controls traffic rules, credential bindings, and destination-scoped egress auth |
+Controls traffic rules, protocol controls, credential bindings, and destination-scoped egress auth |

 webhook | object | Webhook configuration |